 No one should be abandoned simply because of where they live, and no community deserves to decline.
-But governments should not lie to their citizens by doubling-down on proven to be failed policies, either.
+But governments should not lie to their citizens, either.
 There simply is no reliable method of saving local communities when they lose their dominant employer or industry, even with a massive amount of resources devoted to the effort.
+Any promises made to revive particular communities through government action are likely to lead to disappointment, frustration, and outright anger when they fail.

-Like fixating on manufacturing jobs, holding out the hope that workers can often find similar kind of work in the same rough location when the economy changes also requires willfully ignoring the reality for most lower-wage workers in the United States.
-The creation of the Black middle class in the United States over the course of the twentieth century was in large part the product of massive migration out of the South, and then a later migration back, as opportunities shift.
-Hispanic-Americans are no strangers to moving across the country or further in pursuit of work and opportunity.
-The suffering of individuals in the United States' rural areas and Rust Belt today should not be ignored, nor should one make light of the social ties that bind people to their communities.
-But it is time to honestly acknowledge the reality that movement is sometimes a necessity and often benefits lower-wage workers.
+An abandoned manufacturing plant in Detroit, Michigan, April 2011 and attainable the privilege of not having to change jobs or homes for economic reasons, a luxury that in recent decades has been enjoyed primarily by white workers living in rural or exurban areas.
+The creation of the Black middle class in the United States over the course of the twentieth century was in large part the product of massive migration out of the South.
+Latinos, too, are no strangers to moving across the country in pursuit of work and opportunity.
+(It is a small irony that almost all of those who wish to remain undisturbed are themselves the descendants of immigrants who traveled even further.)
+The suffering in the United States' rural areas and Rust Belt today should not be ignored, nor should one make light of the social ties that people moving out of those places would leave behind.
+But it is time to acknowledge the reality that movement is sometimes a necessity and often benefits lower-wage workers.